Cr4O13/gci-docs/docs/configuration syntax.md

 #### Variable identifier

-The API functions for the differernt simulators use specific identifiers for similar data units.
+The API functions for the different simulators use specific identifiers for similar data units.
 GCI uses a generalized identifier, but the specific identifiers can be used as alias.

 ~~~
 unit-id-field :: unit-id-keyword : unit-name